This is where all 50 states stand on reopening

-(CNN) — More than 90% of the US population is currently under a stay-at-home or shelter-in-place order as the coronavirus pandemic continues to upend life as we know it.
+More than 97% of the US population is currently under a stay-at-home or shelter-in-place order as the coronavirus pandemic continues to upend life as we know it.
 But worries for the economy — and people’s mental health — are raising the question: When will things go back to normal?

-While President Donald Trump has leaned into his desire to reopen the nation’s economy by May 1, many of the governors and mayors who hold the power to enforce closures seem to disagree.
+President Donald Trump has indicated many states can reopen by May 1, and on Thursday shared federal guidelines for restarting the economy with governors.

-Along with expanding testing and tracing, governors across the country are highlighting the importance of using science and advice from health officials rather than politics to choose when to reopen the economy.
+Across the country, governors have been forming pacts.
+Those leaders are highlighting the importance of using science and advice from health officials rather than politics to choose when to reopen the economy.
+Expanded testing, tracking contacts of people who had the virus, improved treatment options and vaccine development are important, they say.

 Here’s the latest on where states stand in their plan to reopen: